abrn/abrn/README.md

 ### Hi, I'm him 👋

 I mainly develop mods for games such as RotMG.
-I also am mainly focused on reverse engineering, malware, Windows internals and they interact.
+I also am mainly focused on reverse engineering, malware, Windows internals and how they interact.
+I'm a database engineer by day but cheat engineer by night.
 I also contribute to OSS sometimes.

 💫 [rotmg.network](https://.rotmg.network) - a hub for RotMG tools, mods, info, game data API and build data
 ✨ [api.rotmg.network](https://api.rotmg.network) - API for retrieving current and historic game data and real-time in-game object tracking